-Though the widow speaks only five words in this parable, she provides Christians in these last days with an example of persistence in prayer.
-Martin Collins delves into the context and meaning of this helpful and encouraging parable.
+Though the widow speaks only five words in this encouraging parable, she provides Christians in these last days with an example of persistence in prayer.

-Life sometimes seems to be one trial after another.
-However, Pat Higgins asserts that God has revealed an astounding facets of our relationship with Him that should give us the faith to soldier on despite our many trials.
+Life seems to be one trial after another.
+However, God has revealed an astounding facet of God's love that should give us the faith to soldier on.

 Faith and fidelity to God and His way of life should be a major part of our character.
-In this fourth article on the weightier matters, it details what faith and fidelity are, how to recognize a lack of them in our lives and how to develop them so we can grow into the image of Jesus Christ.
+In this fourth article on the weightier matters, it details what faith and fidelity are, how to recognize a lack of them in our lives and how to develop them so we can g. . .

 John Ritenbaugh reiterates that what a person believes is a major driving force of his conduct, determining the outcome of his life.
 At the time of the end, iniquity is going to be so pervasive and so compelling a force that our only resource for enduring . . .